balch/lander/README.md

 I think the Compose structure Junie created is solid, but I'm still learning proper Compose layout techniques, so it's hard to know for sure.
-Junie was a little weak on modularization and Compose Previews, but those manual cleanup sessions were instrumental in actually understanding the layouts that were produced.
+Junie was a little weak on modularization and Compose Previews, but those manual cleanup sessions were instrumental in actually understanding the layouts that were generated.

-I also used this opportunity to test other AI Agents, mainly _Gemini 2.5 Pro_ and _Claude 3.7_.
-They were not as productive for me a Junie, but Claude did generate the DebugOverlay when I asked it for help with the Camera logic.

 One of the surprising AI misses was the `Platform` object.
 Not sure where the first implementation came from, but it ended up failing to build on iOS after displaying the `Platform` name in the _DebugOverlay_.